tensorflow/models/research/syntaxnet/g3doc/dragnn/creating_components.md

 ## Using Transition States

-Each Component is expected to intialize itself from a beam of TransitionStates (which may be empty, if the component is the first one in a DRAGNN computation) and is expected to emit a set of TransitionStates when it is complete (via a call to GetBeam).
+Each Component is expected to initialize itself from a beam of TransitionStates (which may be empty, if the component is the first one in a DRAGNN computation) and is expected to emit a set of TransitionStates when it is complete (via a call to GetBeam).
 There is no requirement that TransitionStates be used